TmacMai/Multimodal-Correlation-Learning/README.md

 # Multimodal-Correlation-Learning

 Here is the code for the paper "Excavating Multimodal Correlation for Representation Learning".
-The paper is submitted to Information Fusion.
+The paper is accepted by Information Fusion.

 Firstly, we would like to express our gratitude to the authors of MAG-BERT (https://github.com/WasifurRahman/BERT_multimodal_transformer).
 Their codes are of great help to our research.